"Massacre" - anger grows after carnage in Rio

 Photo: Silvia Izquierdo/AP/TT

 “Murderers!”
 “Massacres!”
 Outrage is growing in Brazil after a massive drug raid in Rio de Janeiro.
 At least 120 people were killed.
-Pressure is mounting on Governor Claudio Castro, who is being urged to explain the carnage – or resign.
+Half of them were found by relatives in a forest area.
+Pressure is growing on Governor Cláudio Castro, an ally of former President Jair Bolsonaro, who is being called upon to explain the carnage – or resign.

-It was on Tuesday that authorities cracked down on the Comando Vermelho (“Red Command”), one of Latin America’s most powerful drug cartels.
-2,500 police and soldiers attacked Penha and Complexo do Alemão, poor favelas in Rio de Janeiro, to stop the drug trade.
+It was on Tuesday that authorities cracked down on the Comando Vermelho (“Red Command”) drug cartel.
+In what looked like a military offensive, 2,500 police and soldiers, equipped with armored vehicles and helicopters, attacked Penha and Alemão, poor favelas in Rio de Janeiro.

 Murderers! shouted protesters who gathered the next day at the Guanabara Palace, where Rio de Janeiro's government sits.